amorist/awesome/README.md

 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLM, offers out-of-the-box data processing and model invocation capabilities, allows for workflow orchestration through Flow visualization!
 - [different-ai/chat-gpt-powered-nextra](https://github.com/different-ai/chat-gpt-powered-nextra) - Two-clicks ChatGPT-powered QA documentation
 - [dissorial/doc-chatbot](https://github.com/dissorial/doc-chatbot) - Document chatbot — multiple files, topics, chat windows and chat history.
 Powered by GPT.
+- [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app development platform.
+It has the core tech required to build AI-native apps, including RAG, agent capabilities, model management, observability and more, packaged into o
 - [Project-DARC/DARC](https://github.com/Project-DARC/DARC) - Decentralized Autonomous Regulated Company (DARC), a company virtual machine that runs on any EVM-compatible blockchain, with on-chain law system, multi-level tokens and dividends mechanism.
 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.
 - [miurla/babyagi-ui](https://github.com/miurla/babyagi-ui) - BabyAGI UI is designed to make it easier to run and develop with babyagi in a web app, like a ChatGPT.